espocrm/documentation/docs/user-guide/documents.md

 ## Creating from email attachment

 It's possible to create a Document from an Email attachment.
 On the Email detail view from the dropdown at top-right corner, click *Create Document*.
-The email should have at least one attachment to be able to create a document from it.
+The email should have at least one attachment to be able to create a Document from it.

 ## Uploading documents in attachments